 Gion, Kawaramachi, Kiyomizu-dera Temple

-Visiting Kyoto in Winter (December, January, February): Ultimate Guide to Kyoto Weather in Winter and Clothes You Need!
+Visiting Kyoto in Summer 2020: Ultimate Guide to Kyoto Weather and What To Pack!

 Osaka's Iconic Tsutenkaku Tower: Area Guide & Things to Do

-Summer 2020 in Osaka (June / July / August): Weather and What To Pack for Japan!
+Osaka Summer (June/July/August) 2020: Weather and What To Pack for Japan!

 - #best gourmet Osaka